zmosUCSD/nyc-taxi-model-1/README.md

 ## 📌 Project Overview

-This repository provides a Spark-based exploratory data analysis of the NYC Yellow Taxi dataset.
+This repository provides a Spark-based exploratory data analysis (EDA) of the NYC Yellow Taxi dataset.
 The analysis focuses on understanding:

 - Trip patterns
 - Fare structures